Thesis

 Python Semantic Layers

-The 'metrics and dimensions in a DSL that builds SQL' is also popular.
-Here are some interesting projects.
-Trilogy differs by focusing on the DSL being fully expressive/queryable and keeping it close to SQL.
+The 'metrics and dimensions in a DSL that builds SQL' has also had significant innovation; a selection of projects is below.
+Trilogy differs from this category by focusing on keeping a language quite close to SQL.

 SQL is fantastic.